 The chocolate brindle Havanese coat is a rich brown color with black splotches, stripes, or streaks.

-The blue Havanese coat is a dull black when a puppy is firstborn and between six months to five years old, the coat turns a steely blue color.
+The blue Havanese coat is a dull black when a puppy is firstborn, and the skin turns a steely blue between six months to five years old.

-The blue brindle Havanese coat is a steely blue color with black splotches, stripes, or streaks.
+The blue brindle Havanese coat is a steely blue with black splotches, stripes, or streaks.

 The fawn sable Havanese coat is light brown to buff or tan with darker tips on the hairs.